 Loan Proceeds Must Be Used For A Qualifying Purpose

 If you receive a PPP loan, you are limited in how you can use your funds.
 We’ll go into the specifics in the next section.
 For now, just understand that this loan is meant to help you pay and retain your employees if your business has been affected by the coronavirus.

 Funds Must Be Spent Within 24 Weeks

 Your loan is calculated to provide you with eight weeks of capital to pay employees and cover other qualified costs.
 To be forgiven, you must spend your loan proceeds within 24 weeks of disbursement.
-However, the covered period cannot extend past December 30, 2020.
 What if you can’t spend all of your funds during this period?
 You can still claim forgiveness on any portion that meets all other requirements.
 However, any funds that aren’t spent during the 24-week period will not be forgiven.

 Incurred Costs Can Be Included, Too

-In addition to costs that have already been paid, costs incurred during the 24-week period are also eligible for loan forgiveness.
+In addition to costs that have already been paid, expenses incurred during the 24-week period are also eligible for loan forgiveness.

 You Must Maintain Your Full-Time Staff

 Because this loan should be used to help you pay your staff, it makes sense that one requirement for loan forgiveness is that you must maintain the headcount of your full-time employees.
 If you had five employees when applying for your loan, you should continue to have at least five full-time employees on your payroll.